payberah/id2221/README.md

 * **Lab 1:** In the first lab assignment you will practice the basics of the data intensive programming by setting up HDFS and Hadoop MapReduce and implementing a simple application on them.
 * **Lab 2:** The second lab assignment is based of the Spark and Spark SQL, and you will learn how to use them to process and analyze data.
-* **Lab 3:** The concentration of the lab assignment is to process streaming data.
+* **Lab 3:** The concentration of this lab assignment is to process streaming data.
 You will work with Spark Streaming in this lab to process data on-line as it flows.
 * **Lab 4:** In the last assignment you will work with GraphX to process graph-based data.